Matheson2204/CodingChallenge-PhoneShop/README.md

 Other functionality includes the ability to updating the grids boxes with new data for the card and add the price and quantity for a total price of the item.
 Then add all the items totals into a overall Total price (still working on that).

 Dev Tools, Languages:
-- Langages:
 - HTML
 - CSS
 - JavaScript
-- DevTools:
 - BootStrap